 Exchanges are where producers publish their messages.
 When you want to send a message to a queue, you do it by sending it to an exchange.
 RabbitMQ will decide which queue it will deliver the message to based on certain rules called routing keys.
 If a queue is a named mailbox, the exchange is like a neighborhood of homes with all of the named mailboxes.
 There are different types of exchanges: Direct, Topic, Fanout, and Headers.
 You can read about them here

 Bindings are how the messages get routed from the exchange to particular queues.
 A queue is bound to an exchange by a routing key.

 Why not issue AMQP commands over the TCP connection?
 Setting up and tearing down TCP sessions is expensive for an operating system.

 What if a message arrives at a queue with no subscribed consumers?
 In that case, the message waits in the queue until a consumer subscribes to the queue.

 How are messages in a queue distributed when multiple consumers are subscribed to the same queue?
 In a round robin fashion.
-I can’t help but imagining Oprah saying “YOU get a message!
-YOU get a message!
-YOU get a message!”

 What happens to messages once they are distributed?
 Every message received by a consumer is required to be acknowledged.
-Message acknowledgments tell RabbitMQ that the consumer received the message and that is can safely be removed from the queue.
+Message acknowledgments tell RabbitMQ that the consumer received the message and that it can safely be removed from the queue.